-If you’re a Lyrical Host customer and have any questions about anything in this guide, or you’ve made significant changes and you’re not seeing the results you want, please get in touch with our support team.
-We’re always on hand to help, and our experienced WordPress developers will do the absolute best they can to ensure you’re happy with your website speeds at no extra cost.
+If you have any questions about anything in this guide, or you’ve made significant changes and you’re not seeing the results you want, please get in touch with our support team.
+We’re always on hand to help, and our experienced WordPress developers will do the absolute best they can to ensure you’re happy with your website speeds.

 Testing your website speed

-We don’t recommend using Google’s Page Speed Insights; this is a very generic, automated tool that has been designed to flag minor potential code improvements for web developers, and is highly unlikely to get you any significant speed wins even if you improve the “score” of your website, because it’s not designed for WordPress websites and it doesn’t identify any particular plugins or non-image files that are slowing your site down.
+We don’t recommend using Google’s Page Speed Insights; this is a very generic, automated tool that has been designed to flag minor potential code improvements for web developers.
+It’s highly unlikely to get you any significant real-world speed wins even if you improve the “score” of your website, because it’s not designed for WordPress websites and it doesn’t identify any particular plugins or non-image files that are slowing your site down.

-We also suggest taking “grades” (A, B, C, or 80, 70, 60 etc.) from page speed tools with a grain of salt (or a shot of vodka, depending on your preference).
-Again these are pretty vague automated grades that may not reflect how your actual page is performing in the real world.
+We also suggest taking “grades” (A, B, C, or 80, 70, 60 etc.) from all page speed tools with a grain of salt.
+Again, these are vague automated grades that may not reflect how your actual page is performing in the real world.